sellerlabs/nucleus/docs/design/types.md

 - `Iterator` --> `TraversableLeftFoldable`.

 **Location:**
-Wrapper classes can be found on the `Chromabits\Nucleus\Data` namespace.
+Wrapper classes can be found on the `SellerLabs\Nucleus\Data` namespace.

 ### Constraints: